-Ariana Grande & Pete Davidson Remain Inseparable, Hold Hands During Late Night Stroll
+Ariana Grande & Pete Davidson Remain Inseparable, Hold Hands During Late-Night Stroll

 Ariana Grande and Pete Davidson remain inseparable since shocking news of their engagement broke just a month after the duo started dating.
 The 25-year-old singer and her 24-year-old fiancé were spotted enjoying a late-night stroll in New York City last night, according to Daily Mail.

-The happy, smitten couple were pictured holding hands as they walked side-by-side.
+The happy, smitten couple were pictured holding hands as they walked side by side.
 Ari was also holding hands with her older brother Frankie.

-The newly engaged singer opted for a casual cool ensemble sporting a black sweatshirt with her own face printed on the front and a cozy pair of grey Victoria’s Secret leggings.
+The newly engaged singer opted for a casual-cool ensemble sporting a black sweatshirt with her own face printed on the front and a cozy pair of grey Victoria’s Secret leggings.
 Keeping up with her signature hairstyle, Ariana had her dark brown locks up in a high ponytail.

 Pete opted to wear a short-sleeved camouflage shirt which showed off his tattooed arms.
 Davidson paired his camo shirt with a pair of long black shorts, white sneakers, and blue slots.
-Wearing his blue baseball cap backwards, Ari’s fiancé carried several shopping bags as they continued on their stroll.
+Wearing his blue baseball cap backward, Ari’s fiancé carried several shopping bags as they continued on their stroll.

 Frankie, the most vibrantly colored of the trio, donned a white t-shirt with a daisy pattern.
 He paired the t-shirt with pale yellow short shorts and a pair of matching white and yellow shoes.
 Frankie – like his sister Ari – sported his own signature hairstyle with his blonde locks up in a mohawk.